-Ever since Infusionsoft by Keap made its way into the hot little hands of small businesses, the #1 question people ask is "What are other people doing?".
+Ever since Keap made its way into the hot little hands of small businesses, the #1 question people ask is "What are other people doing?".
 For the longest time, the only thing to do was to keep a finger on the pulse of others and try to emulate what was externally visible.

 Last year, when we introduced the Marketplace and free campaign templates, we took a major step towards being able to easily share what is known to work.
 Our customers are able to install directly into their own businesses different models/tactics and customize them.
 However, even with the ability to publish this content, design remains a huge sticking point for most businesses.
 While there is a lot of free information and education available about design, for most small businesses there is no time or desire to become a web designer.
 They just want something that is functional and doesn't look like a 4 year old took a crayon and scribbled on a sheet of construction paper.

 At the very end of last year, our team did an analysis of what was working for our department, what wasn't, and came up with a game plan to address those issues.
 One of the big gaps was having pre-designed templates for people to customize and build off.
 While our existing builder is extremely robust, initially it can take a bit to wrap your head around how to get things looking exactly as you want.
 We wanted to figure out a way to minimize that learning curve with the existing capabilities.
 It was decided that (spoiler alert) we needed to start creating Keap email templates to give people a head start.
 After researching countless email designs, I was able to pick out three that seemed to be very common across all industries.
 I also wanted to find things that are easy to do in the builder, but may not be completely obvious on how to construct at first glance.
 It is with great pride I humbly serve you today, fair reader, with the first of many email template packs!

 Let's Get Personal...